A Perfect Spy: Autobiographical aspects

 A large part of the novel is a thinly disguised account of le Carré's own early life.
 Before he became a novelist, David Cornwell (John le Carré) was an intelligence officer for MI6, the British intelligence service, although there are no allegations that he ever betrayed his country and spied for another country like the character Magnus Pym.
 Like Magnus, le Carré lost his mother at an early age, was sent to an abusive prep school, studied languages at the University of Berne in Switzerland, in the 1950s worked for the Intelligence Corps of the British Army in Austria interrogating Czech defectors, and at the University of Oxford spied on far-left student groups for MI5, the British security service.

 Rick Pym, the charismatic con man father of Magnus in the novel, is based on le Carré's father, Ronnie Cornwell.
 Ronnie was "an epic con man of little education, immense charm, extravagant tastes, but no social value", and associate of the Kray twins, London organised crime figures.
 He made and lost several fortunes through elaborate confidence schemes, and was jailed for insurance fraud.
 Le Carré's relationship with his father was troubled, and he has said:

 "Although I've never been to a shrink, writing A Perfect Spy is probably what a very wise shrink would have advised me to do anyway."

 Literary significance

 Matthew Bruccoli calls it "the book that is and may always be Le Carré's masterpiece".
-Philip Roth said it was "the best English novel since the war".
+Philip Roth said it was "the best English novel since the war."
 David Denby, writing in 2014, agreed with Roth's view.

+In a 1994 interview with The Paris Review, Le Carré said that The Perfect Spy was "the novel of mine that is closest to my heart."

 Adaptations

 A 1987 TV adaptation of the same name was produced by the BBC starring Peter Egan.

 In 1993, a BBC radio adaptation in eight parts by Rene Basilico was broadcast, with James Fox as Magnus Pym, James Grout as Jack Brotherhood, Brenda Bruce as Miss Dubber and Harriet Walter as Mary Pym.

 In 2017, a radio adaptation of the same name was produced by BBC Scotland, directed by Bruce Young, starring Julian Rhind-Tutt, Bill Paterson, and Michael Maloney.

-In an audiobook recording of John le Carré reading aloud an abridged version of this book, he introduces the work as "THE Perfect Spy".
+In an audiobook recording of le Carré reading aloud an abridged version of this book, he introduces the book as The Perfect Spy rather than A Perfect Spy.